 Chapter 2 (The Sources of International Law) in: James Crawford, Brownlie’s Principles of Public International Law (Oxford University Press, 9th ed.
 2019).
 BLS students: This treatise is accessible off campus if one has implemented the proxy server instructions.

 TIP: To understand how to structure either a law journal note or a seminar paper, consult the highly useful guide:

 Elizabeth Fajans & Mary R. Falk, Scholarly Writing for Law Students: Seminar Papers, Law Review Notes and Law Review Competition Papers (West Academic, 5th ed.
 2017).
 If desired: this is the West Academic link to purchase this source as an e-book.

 Professor Elizabeth Fajans is Brooklyn Law School's writing specialist.

 Log in to BLSConnect.
-From BLSConnect's menu, follow path: Technology > Tech Tips and Guides > Printing, Passwords and MSFT Office
+Click BLSConnect's menu icon (top left), then follow path: Technology > Tech Tips and Guides > Printing, Passwords and MSFT Office